 Making a restaurant-quality dinner at home doesn’t have to be hard.
 This easy shrimp scampi recipe comes together in under half an hour with just a few steps.
 If you have a few extra minutes, marinate the shrimp for a little longer to get the best garlic flavor.
 Here’s how it goes:

-- Make the sauce.
+• Make the sauce.
 To the skillet, add the remaining garlic and 1/2 to 1 teaspoon crushed red pepper flakes and cook briefly, just until fragrant.
-Next, add 1/4 cup dry white wine or broth and lemon juice and bring to a simmer.
+Next, deglaze the pan with 1/4 cup dry white wine (like Pinot Grigio) or seafood stock and lemon juice and bring to a simmer.
 Cook until reduced by half, about 3 minutes.
 Add 3 tablespoons unsalted butter and cook until melted, swirling the pan to combine the sauce.

 Tips for the Best Shrimp Scampi